 If you have shaded areas around your home, where it is hard for the sun to dry things out after it rains, exterior damage can occur, especially if you have sections where the wood of your home is touching the soil.
 In these locations, it is sometimes possible to see exterior damage caused by carpenter ants.
 This can also occur if you have wood products near your foundation.
 Stacked firewood, construction materials, mulch, and other wood items are an incentive for these insects to come in close.

 As carpenter ants do their work, it often leads to weakened support beams and studs.
 This can cause large structures to warp, like a porch, a deck, an exterior stairwell, etc. This will lead to bulging walls, sinking ceilings, dipping floors, and more.
-When this occurs, it can be extremely difficult to fix the damage without completely replacing sections of your home.
+When this occurs, it can be challenging to fix the damage without completely replacing sections of your home.

 Door And Window Frames

-When a structure begins to warp and sink, it can cause doors and windows to stick or to open and close freely.
+When a structure begins to warp and sink, it can cause doors and windows to stick or open and close freely.
 While this can also occur when a home settles over time, it is much more pronounced when it is the result of carpenter ant damage, mostly due to how quickly it can happen in the life of a home.
-No one expects to have sticking window if their home is under 10 years of age.
+No one expects to have a sticking window if their home is under 10 years of age.

 What Carpenter Ants Don't Usually Damage

 Many ants, and other pests, get into food storage and damage packaging.
 While it is certainly possible to have carpenter ants do this, it is much more likely that this type of ant will find its food sources outside of your home.
 This is something to keep in mind.
-If you only see one or two ants every now and again, the frequency and size of these sightings are in no way a representation of how large your infestation is.
+If you only see one or two ants now and again, the frequency and size of these sightings are in no way a representation of how large your infestation is.

 If you're in our New York service area, reach out to Parkway Pest services.
 We have the tools, education, and experience to help you protect your investment.